circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ### Debugging Configuration Syntax

-Getting the syntax correct for your `config.yml` file can take some effort.
+Getting the syntax correct for your `config.yml` file can take a few iterations.
 Instead of having to push a commit and run a job on CircleCI to test this, local builds allow you to experiment locally since they only build what’s currently on your file system.

-Note that local builds don’t cache dependencies.
+Note that local jobs don’t cache dependencies.
 You may want to comment out dependency sections if you’re testing YAML syntax.
 Or use the `--config` flag to specify a local `config.yml` that doesn’t pull in large dependencies.

 ### Troubleshooting Container Configurations